 A joint use of both features facilitates the definition of new statements without using meta-programming facilities such as macros.

-Please continue to the next page to read more.
+Please continue to the next page in the Contents menu to read more.